bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 I: Some more:
 *:_A_R_L3bis
-D:rt is si er ir ei re et ae tn ts ao sn te os ai sa sr as it ie ne ia nt ni ta rn ri ar ot or io ns on ti nr tr so en ro at st no eo an oi se es oe na to oa ea in rs ra
+D:rt is si er ir ei re et ae tn ts ao sn te os ai sa sr as it :ie ne ia nt ni ta rn ri ar ot or io ns on ti nr tr so en ro :at st no eo an oi se es oe na to oa ea in rs ra

 I:Now this (use 'i' finger for 'u' and 'e' finger for ','):